l3lackShark/osu-dmenu-skin-elements-changer/README.md

 Dependencies:
 dmenu

-(probably any Notification Manager in existence, tested with `dunstify`)
+Probably any Notification Manager in existence, tested with `dunstify`

 Feel free to submit any issues or PR's to clean up some of the dirtiness that I've made!